The graph below shows the range of effect of each of the adjustable parts of a carburetor. This data comes from my jetting calculator.

 The following is the right order for tuning:

-Float Height- First make sure the bowl float turns off the gas inlet valve at the correct float height.
+FLOAT HEIGHT- First make sure the bowl float turns off the gas inlet valve at the correct float height.
 The height of the gas in the bowl is important to maintain stability when going over bumps and also has a slight effect on the jetting.
 On my VM18 a change of 2mm float height required a half turn adjustment on the idle air screw.
 Usually the float needs to be parallel with the float bowl mating surface when it is just barely closing the inlet valve.
 This picture shows where you measure the float height.
 Note that the angle should be just enough for the tang to touch the spring loaded needle without compressing its spring.

 You have to know the manufacturers data for float height or go by this method: With the gas tank petcock off remove the float bowl.
 With the carb upright hold the float in its high position with your finger.
 Turn the tank petcock on and slowly lower the float till gas starts to trickle past the inlet valve.
 Note that position of the float in relation to the carb body.
 If the float "arm" is not parallel to the bottom surface of the carb then adjust the tang till that is the position at which the gas flow turns on/off. see drawing below.